agorapulse/grails-facebook-sdk/README.md

 # Latest releases

-WARNING: Since V2.1.0, Facebook Graph API v2.1 will be used.
-Make sure that your app is compatible with [v2.1 upgrade](https://developers.facebook.com/docs/apps/upgrading).
+WARNING: Since V2.2.0, Facebook Graph API v2.2 will be used.
+Make sure that your app is compatible with [v2.2 upgrade](https://developers.facebook.com/docs/apps/upgrading).
 You have up to april 30th 2015 to migrate old app using API v1.0.
 Use `grails.plugin.facebooksdk.apiVersion = v1.0` to override default behaviour.
 `FacebookGraphClient` constructor has also changed with a new `apiVersion` (some refactoring might be required if you use constructor extra parameters such as timeout or proxy).

-* 2014-10-08 **V2.1.0** : v2.1 Facebook Graph API support (from now on, used by default) + RestFB dependency updated to 1.6.16
+* 2014-11-16 **V2.2.0** : v2.2 Facebook Graph API support (from now on, used by default) + RestFB dependency updated to 1.7.0
+* 2014-10-08 **V2.1.0** : v2.1 Facebook Graph API support + RestFB dependency updated to 1.6.16
 * 2014-07-28 **V2.0.0** : v2.0 Facebook Graph API support
 * 2014-05-23 **V0.6.4** : _version_ attribute added to initJS tag to choose API version for Facebook JS SDK (v1.0 or v2.0)
 * 2014-05-19 **V0.6.3** : customSelector attribute and config param added to tag lib